Francesco Acquaviva: Life

-Francesco Acquaviva was born 14 October 1665 in Naples, the son of Giosia III Acquaviva d'Aragona, 14th Duke of Atri, and Francesca Caracciolo.
-Grand-nephew of Cardinal Ottavio Acquaviva d'Aragona (iuniore) (1654).
-Uncle of Cardinal Troiano Acquaviva d’Aragona (1732).
-Grand-uncle of Cardinal Pasquale Acquaviva d'Aragona (1770).
+Francesco Acquaviva was born 14 October 1665 in Naples, the son of Giosia III Acquaviva d'Aragona, 14th Duke of Atri, and Francesca Caracciolo; his elder son, Giovan Girolamo II, was the 15th Duke.

+He was also the grand-nephew of Cardinal Ottavio Acquaviva d'Aragona (iuniore) (1654); uncle of Cardinal Troiano Acquaviva d’Aragona (1732); grand-uncle of Cardinal Pasquale Acquaviva d'Aragona (1770).
 Other cardinals of the family were Giovanni Vincenzo Acquaviva d'Aragona (1542); Giulio Acquaviva d'Aragona (1570); and Ottavio Acquaviva d'Aragona (seniore) (1591).

 He obtained a doctorate in utroque iure, both canon and civil law from the University of Fermo.
 He served as Vice-legate in Fermo, and was made a domestic prelate 25 November 1688.
 The following year, he was appointed Vice-legate in Ferrara.
 Francesco Acquaviva was consecrated titular archbishop of Larissa 22 December 1697.
-Francesco Acquaviva filled various offices under Popes Innocent XI, Alexander VIII, Innocent XII, and Clement XI, who created him Cardinal in the consistory of May 17, 1706.
+Francesco Acquaviva filled various offices under Popes Innocent XI, Alexander VIII, Innocent XII, and Clement XI, who created him Cardinal in the consistory of 17 May 1706.

-He was nuncio to Spain, from April 6, 1700 until December 7, 1706.
+He was nuncio to Spain, from 6 April 1700 until 7 December 1706.
 In 1708, due to the Austrian conquest of the Kingdom of Naples, he lost a number of ecclesiastical benefices, but was compensated by Philip V with the appointment as diplomatic representative of the Catholic court to the Holy See, as well as cardinal protector of Spain.
 He was very loyal to Philip V, and sold his silverware to help the king bear the costs of the long war of succession and, in a critical moment, also saved the first wife of that sovereign, Luisa Maria Gabriella of Savoy.
-He participated in matters such as arranging the marriage of King Philip V and Princess Isabella Farnese of Parma, on August 20, 1714.
+He participated in matters such as arranging the marriage of King Philip V and Princess Isabella Farnese of Parma, on 20 August 1714.
 He resided at the Palazzo di Spagna in Rome.

 In 1709, he was named Cardinal-protector of Santa Cecilia in Trastevere.
-He served as Camerlengo of the Sacred College of Cardinals, January 26, 1711 until March 2, 1712.Francesco Acquaviva participated in the conclave of 1721, which elected Pope Innocent XIII, and the conclave of 1724, which elected Pope Benedict XIII.
+He served as Camerlengo of the Sacred College of Cardinals from 26 January 1711 until 2 March 1712.
+Francesco Acquaviva participated in the conclave of 1721, which elected Pope Innocent XIII, and the conclave of 1724, which elected Pope Benedict XIII.

 He was buried at Rome in the Church of Santa Cecilia.